lupyuen/lupyuen.github.io/src/pinephone2.md

     Pine64 sells affordable phones and tablets for devs and learners.
 If you know of other similar companies, please lemme know! 🙏

-1.  _Matrix or Discord?_
+1.  _Why not collaborate with the Pine64 Community on Matrix or Discord?_

     TODO: Pine64 forum probably the best way to catch me for a discussion

-1.  _Why not one more year on PinePhone or PinePhone Pro?_
+1.  _Why not spend a bit more time on PinePhone or PinePhone Pro?_

     I'm already in my fifties and I have severe hypertension...